 We are unable to predict the success of our collaborations and we may not realize the anticipated benefits of our strategic collaborations.
 Our collaborators have discretion in determining and directing the efforts and resources, including the ability to discontinue all efforts and resources, they apply to the development and, if approval is obtained, commercialization and marketing of the product candidates covered by such collaborations.
 As a result, our collaborators may elect to de-prioritize our programs, change their strategic focus or pursue alternative technologies in a manner that results in reduced, delayed or no revenue to us.
-For example, each of EMD Serono, BMS and Merck elected not to continue the development of their licensed candidates, and our existing collaborators may have other marketed products and product candidates under collaboration was noted as based on strategic portfolio considerations.
-Our collaborators may have other marketed products and product candidates under collaborators may also be unsuccessful in developing or commercializing our products.
+For example, each of EMD Serono, BMS and Merck elected not to continue the development of their licensed candidates, and our existing collaborator, Astellas, decided not to nominate a third program under our collaboration; each such decision was noted as based on strategic portfolio considerations.
+Our collaborators may have other marketed products and product candidates under collaboration with other companies, including some of our competitors, and their corporate objectives may not be consistent with our best interests.
+Our collaborators may also be unsuccessful in developing or commercializing our products.
 If our collaborations are unsuccessful, our business, financial condition, results of operations and prospects could be adversely affected.
-Our collaborators may fail to live up to the terms of their agreements with us, which would require us to seek to enforce our rights, which can be expensive, time-consuming and distracting to our management and Board of Directors.
+Our collaborators may fail to live up to the terms of their agreements with us, which would require us to seek to enforce our agreements in accordance with the dispute resolution procedures set forth therein.
+These procedures may require us to engage in litigation or arbitration to enforce our rights, which can be expensive, time-consuming and distracting to our management and Board of Directors.
 Further, the type and timing of resolution of such disputes are difficult to predict; and there is the potential that we could fail to enforce our rights either in part or in whole.
-Lastly, even if we successfully enforce our rights under our collaborators that are not subject to the jurisdiction of U.S. courts.
+Lastly, even if we successfully enforce our rights under our agreements with our collaborators, there is the possibility that we could fail to recover our expectancy following the litigation or arbitration, particularly for collaborators that are not subject to the jurisdiction of U.S. courts.